AUM som somaya namah

-When the indicated marriage matches the radical lagna (in your case, 2nd-from-chandra for 2nd marriage) then the 2nd spouse hails from a similar physical lineage, similar gene pool, a similar physical identity.
-There is affinity between you and the 2nd spouse that is based on the energetic movement patterns and natural kinetic preferences of the two bodies.
+When the indicated marriage matches the radical lagna [in your case, 2nd-from-chandra for 2nd marriage] then the 2nd spouse hails from a similar embodiment lineage, similar gene pool, a similar physical identity.
+There is affinity between you and the 2nd spouse that is based on the energetic movement-styles and natural kinetic patterns of the two bodies.

-But a distinction must be made between physical identity and cultural identity.
+But a distinction needs to be made between physical identity and cultural identity.
 Although historically for several millennia the physical types have matched fixed cultural backgrounds and cultural boundaries were strictly observed within ethnic communitiess, that is no longer true.

 In Jyotisha, physical body and appearance matches bhava-1 but ethnicity and cultural roots-rhythms matches bhava-4.